danidiaz/lens-aeson-examples/README.md

 # What's this?

-A Haskel package containing additional examples for [lens-aeson](http://hackage.haskell.org/package/lens-aeson).
+A Haskell package containing additional examples for [lens-aeson](http://hackage.haskell.org/package/lens-aeson).
 It might be helpful for people who are not yet very familiar with [lens](https://hackage.haskell.org/package/lens).

 # How to use this package?

-Read the haddock documentation.
+Simple read the haddock documentation.

 You can also play with the examples in the *repl*, by downloading the [Git repo](https://github.com/danidiaz/lens-aeson-examples), building it, and